gemini3d/gemini3d/README.md

 **Meson**

 Meson uses Ninja as a modern, faster replacement for GNU Make.
-They may be obtained via:
+Meson may be obtained via:

 ```sh
 conda install meson